 That how I meet people has an impact on how much I like them.
 This slide here (see above) shows how I met everyone and it's colored by the likeability rating.
 So I went on the most OKCupid dates, but they were the most gray, so they had the lowest likeability ratings.
 But the people I actually met in person had the most pink so they had the highest ratings.

 I think the issue there was that with Match.com and OKCupid they have a lot of fields to fill out, so you know a lot about the person before you meet them.
 But they've painted a picture of who you are to them.
 So you think these people seem so cool, until you meet them.
 I think a lot of those sites create unhelpful expectations.

 What did you learn about who you are attracted to?

 Well, an interesting thing is that the people who start out at fives, you'd assume would be the people that you want to meet.
 But what I found was that the people who start out as three are much better.
 Those people can grow in numbers, whereas all the fives were just short-term obsessions.
-It was good to realise this because it showed me I can let go of the fives faster.
+It was good to realize this because it showed me I can let go of the fives faster.

 Was it weird to meticulously tally up how many people you'd slept with?

 No. When you've been single for so long sex doesn't seem like a big deal, because you've got to get it somehow.
 Maybe the only surprise was that I once thought that if I slept with someone I'd become more attached to them.
-But if I look at the data I realise that isn't true.
+But if I look at the data I realize that isn't true.
 I was disappointed with that.

 Have you found any other aspects of this project disappointing?